Skip to content

 scc

-Or specify the path directly:
+Or specify the path and provider directly:

 Terminal window

-scc start ~/your-project
+scc start --provider codex ~/your-project

 1. If no org config exists, SCC asks whether to run setup or standalone mode